tereom/tereom_site/content/talk/perote/index.md

 event_url = ""

 # Abstract.
 What's your talk about?
-abstract = ""
+abstract = "In this talk, I shared some of the work of the DGPI team in CONABIO: automatic land cover monitoring based on satelite images and biodiversity monitoring through camera traps and audio recordings."

 # Summary.
 An optional shortened abstract.
-summary = "Present the work of the DGPI team in CONABIO: automatic land cover monitoring based on satelite images and biodiversity monitoring through camera traps and audio recordings."
+summary = "In this talk, I shared some of the work of the DGPI team in CONABIO: automatic land cover monitoring based on satelite images and biodiversity monitoring through camera traps and audio recordings."

 # Is this a featured talk? (true/false)
 featured = false